KConnorMartin/summer-vacation-planner/README.md

 ```

 ## Notes
-- The app uses localStorage for data persistence
+- The app uses Supabase for data persistence and real-time updates
-- Website thumbnails are provided by the Microlink API
+- Website icons are provided by Google's Favicon service
-- No backend server is required
+- No additional backend server is required